Shivakumar-hm/Java/README.md

 Interface:
 ----------

-1.Blue print of class
+1. Blue print of class

 		interface TestInt {

 		//variables;
 		//methods//

 		}
-2.Interface contains only static and final variables (by default) 3.In Interface by default methods are public.
+2. Interface contains only static and final variables (by default)
+3. In Interface by default methods are public.
-4.In interface methods are by default abstract.
+4. In interface methods are by default abstract.

 abstract:
 ---------